jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 1. Test the application locally with swagger to make sure the hit count is incrementing

 ## Steeltoe Service Connectors Part 2 - Bind the Application to Redis on Cloud Coundry

-1. Add the Nuget package for Steeltoe Connectors to the project:
-    ```shell
-    dotnet add package Steeltoe.CloudFoundry.ConnectorCore
-    ```

 1. Add the following to the `ConfigureServices` method: